rpriam/pub/README.md

-# Last Communications in Journal and Working Papers
+# Communications in Journal and Working Papers (2024)

 | Type | Title | File |Year |
 | --- | --- | --- | --- |